miku/grobidclient/README.md

 This library includes functions:

 * to run parsing on a single PDF file
-* to run parsing recursively on a directory of files
+* to run parsing recursively on files in a directory
 * to convert TEI XML to a JSON format, akin to [grobid-tei-xml](https://pypi.org/project/grobid-tei-xml/) (Python, cf. [#41](https://github.com/kermitt2/grobid_client_python/issues/41))

 ## Notes on server setup